-SED 3300 - The Exceptional Learner in the Classroom - 3 s.h.
+EDU 3300 The Exceptional Learner in the Classroom (SED)

-The special needs of exceptional learners have become the shared responsibility of all educators.
-This course is intended to assist future regular classroom teachers in meeting the diverse needs of the exceptional child in the regular classroom.
-More specifically, prospective teachers will develop a working knowledge of the historical perspective of present special education programs, the effects of litigation, and the continuum of special education services.
-This course will assist future regular education teachers in the process of identifying, evaluating, and individualizing instruction for students with special needs.
-Class participants will acquire an understanding of what the exceptional learner in the general education class currently entails.
+(undergraduate prerequisite to SED graduate courses) To assist future teachers in meeting the diverse needs of the exceptional child in the general education classroom.
+Prospective teachers develop a working knowledge of the historical perspective of present special education programs, the effects of litigation, and the continuum of special education services.
+The process of identifying, evaluating, and individualizing instruction for students with special needs is emphasized.
+Nine clock-hour practicum required.

-SED 5330 - Transition Planning Issues & Practices - 3 s.h.
+SED 5330 Transition Planning Issues and Practices 3 s.h.

-This course addresses the legal basis and practices of transition planning, articulating both philosophical and pragmatic concerns.
-The unique needs of students experiencing learning disabilities and considered in light of the demands posed by various curriculum areas, situations and settings.
-Course participants will acquire skills and techniques designed to help students experience less dependence on care givers and greater independence in school settings and the broader community.
+The legal basis and practices of transition planning, articulating both philosophical and pragmatic concerns.
+Given the unique needs of students with learning disabilities in light of the demands posed by various curriculum areas, situations, and settings, course participants will acquire skills and techniques designed to help students experience less dependence on care givers and greater independence in school settings and the broader community.

-SED 5350 - Psychological Issues in Learning Disabilities - 3 s.h.
+SED 5350 Psychological Issues in Learning Disabilities 3 s.h.

-The primary focus in the review of current psychological research on P-12 grade students with learning disabilities in speech/language, academic skills, attention, fine motor skills, and other functions.
-Emphasis will be placed upon stage-related issues in several developmental domains; neurological, cognitive, and socioemotional.
+The primary focus is the review of current psychological research on P-12 grade students with learning disabilities in speech/language, academic skills, attention, fine motor skills, and other functions.
+Emphasis is placed upon stage-related issues in several developmental domains; neurological, cognitive, and socioemotional.
 Implications for development and learning will be considered within the contexts of culture/ethnicity, family systems, and gender.
-Psychologically-based service delivery models for teaching and related professions also will be discussed.
+Psychologically-based service delivery models for teaching and related professions also are discussed.

-SED 5450 - Learning Disabilities - 3 s.h.
+SED 5450 Learning Disabilities

-This course provides an introduction to the field of learning disabilities.
-Initial topics for discussion will include the historical development of the field and theoretical models of learning disabilities.
-Subsequent topics for discussion will center on the current definitions of learning disabilities which address the etiological factors and characteristics associated with the condition.
+An introduction to the field of learning disabilities.
+Initial topics for discussion include the historical development of the field and theoretical models of learning disabilities.
+Subsequent topics for discussion center on the current definitions of learning disabilities which address the etiological factors and characteristics associated with the condition.
 The components of the IEP document are examined to include associated regulatory mandates.
-Finally, research findings concerned with service delivery models and program interventions currently used in public and private schools for learning disabled students will be presented.
+Research findings regarding service delivery models and program interventions currently used in public and private schools for learning disabled students are presented.

-SED 5500 - Methods of Teaching Students with Mild Disabilities - 3 s.h.
+SED 5500 Methods of Teaching Students with Mild Disabilities 3 s.h.